gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 ```
 {: class="no-copy"}

 **Idea to take home:** If your GNSS front-end is delivering samples of 2-bit length, a computer does not know how to handle them.
 A data type for that length is not defined, so there are no operations defined upon it.
-Even if you define a specific data type and its related operations, processors and compilers will likely not be optimized for such non-standard type.
+Even if you define a specific data type and its related operations, processors and compilers will likely not be optimized for such a non-standard type.
 You need to bring whatever format your _Signal Source_ is delivering to a format that is understandable by the processing environment (processor, operating system, compiler, etc.) in charge of executing GNSS-SDR.
 Luckily, it is easy to define new formats converters, and they need to be placed at the first processing block that receives the incoming sample stream: the _Data Type_Adapter_.
 {: .notice--info}